johnsoRiB/Cartogram-Presentation/README.md

 > Spring 2017 | Geography 472/572 | Geovisualization: Geovisual Analytics
 >
-> By: Nicholas Matthews and Riley Johnson
+> By: Nick Mathews and Riley Johnson

-## 1. What is a Cartogram
+## 1. What is a Cartogram?

-A cartogram is thematic map that displays a variable as a size or distance.
-These variables can be things like socio-economic factors, population, or other.
-Then geometric space of the map is then distorted to display the data proportionally.
+A cartogram is a thematic map that displays a variable as a size or distance.
+Cartograms can represent socio-economic, population, or other types of variables by distoring geometric space of the map.
+This distortion is intended to represent the variable data proportioinally.

+There are several types of cartograms that handle geometric distortion and  in a variety of ways.

+## 2. Contiguous Cartograms

+Contiguous cartograms preserve shape contact, or neighborhood, by simultaneiously skewing the shapes' geometries while altering their size.

+This example area cartogram shows the 2012 Presidential Election results.
+Each state is scaled relative to the number of electoral votes they have.
 ![cartogramUSelection_SongGao](img/cartogramUSelection_SongGao.jpg)

 *Source: http://stko.geog.ucsb.edu/node/11*

-This is an example area cartogram showing the 2012 Presidential Election results.
-Each state is scaled relative to the number of electoral votes they have.

 ![o2cart](img/o2cart.png)